Little Surya Bai: The Eagles' Child

 Author Hezekiah Butterworth collected an Indian tale titled The Eagles' Child, from a source named Seventee.
 In this tale, a dairy-woman goes to sell milk in a village and takes has baby daughter with her.
 She stops to rest on the road and places her daughter on a bed of flowers, when a great eagle flies in, kidnaps the baby and takes her with it to its nest.
 The great gray eagle and its wife raise the baby girl and call her Sun Girl.
 When she is twelve years old, the eagles comment that their human daughter need some princess's ring, and tell Sun Girl they will fly away to fetch some to her, but it is a yearly journey.
 After they depart to the shores of the Red Sea, Sun Girl goes to the edge of the nest and sees some smoke in the distance and goes to find its source, looking for a fire source since hers has been put out.
 Sun Girl finds a house that belongs to a "rukshas", a witch.
 The ruskhas admires Sun Girl's beauty and wishes her son would be there with her, to devour the human.
 Sun Girl explains she is the eagles' child, who have flown away to bring her a diamond ring, and lef her alone, so she has come to ask to coals.
-The rukshas agrees, but asks Su Girl to help in some chores (pound the rice, grind the corn, sweep the house, draw water from the well) - a trap to delay the girl until the rukshas's son returns.
+The rukshas agrees, but asks Sun Girl to help in some chores (pound the rice, grind the corn, sweep the house, draw water from the well) - a trap to delay the girl until the rukshas's son returns.
 The rukshas gives some coals to Sun Girl and bids the girl spread some popped corn on the road back.
 The rukshas's son returns and she directs her son to follow the grain trail to the eagles' nest to devour the girl.
 The creature knocks on the door and pretends to be the returning eagles.
 Sun Girl suspects something and refrains from opening the door.
 Furious, the rukshas's son tries to break down the door, but breaks a fingernail and leaves.
-The next moring, Sun Girl opens the door and her body brushes the rukshas's fingernail lodged on it, falling dead.
+The next morning, Sun Girl opens the door and her body brushes the rukshas's fingernail lodged on it, falling dead.
 The eagles return to their nest and find their human daughter dead.
 They place the diamond ring on her finger and leave her body on the nest.
 Some time later, a Rajah on a hunt sends his servant up the eagles' nest, where he finds the girl's body.
 The Rajah's attendants bring the girl's body down the eagle's nest.
 The prince notices the girl's beauty and the fingernail on her wound.
 He removes the fingernail and revives Sun Girl.
 She notices the diamond ring on her finger, which means her parents, the eagles, have come and gone.
 The rajah proposes to her using the diamond ring, and they marry.